 Depicted is a young man with wide, almond shaped eyes and with a smile on his lips.
 His thick, short hair on his forehead and on top of his head is indicated in an elaborate way.
 The statue is made of cream coloured limestone with strong deposits.

-Private Belgian collection H.V.; ex Secret Eye Gallery, New York, acquired in the 1970s
+Private Dutch collection; ex Secret Eye Gallery, New York, acquired in the 1970s.

-Intact with some wear and some pitting, due to the quality of the stone; some damage to the ears, as visible on the photographs; the tip of the nose has been restored in a professional way.
+Intact with some wear and some pitting, due to the quality of the stone; some minor damage to one of the eyes and to the ears, as visible on the photographs; the tip of the nose has been restored in a professional way.
+Attached to a display stand.